 @ropensci-review-bot assign <name> as editor.

-The Handling Editor can use the summary report generated by the opening of the issue (and exemplified here) to guide the steps towards assigning reviewers.
-While the EiC need only consider the initial summary checklist, handling editors should consider all details contained within the automated report.
+The Handling Editor should use the summary report generated by the opening of the issue (and exemplified here) to perform an initial assessment and to guide assignment of reviewers.
+The EiC need only consider the initial summary checklist, but handling editors should consider all details contained within the automated report.

 The first section describes checks conducted by the